Ski Mountaineering Ascent of Iceland´s Highest Peak

 We usually start from the main road at an altitude of 100 meters and in about 7-8 hours we climb 2000 vertical meters and 11 km distance to the top of Hvannadalshnúkur.
 Then it takes about 3 hours to get back down so this is a full day trip.

 Your guide will be Einar Rúnar Sigurðsson, the most experienced Hvannadalshnúkur mountain guide in the world.
-He has now been 310 times on the top of Hvannadalshnúkur (as of the 8th of September 2020).
+He has now been 324 times on the top of Hvannadalshnúkur (as of April 2023).
+Einar is the first mountain guide in Iceland to offer daily glacier, ski mountaineering and ice climbing tours, as well as being the first to offer daily ice cave tours.
+He started to offer glacier walks, ice climbing, ski guiding and guidance to Iceland's highest peak in spring 1994.

 Equipment list for Hvannadalshnúkur